wonkyungoglobal/Challenge2/loan_qualifier_app/README.md

 # Loan Qualifier Application

-The application automates the loan qualification process by identifying banks whose lending criteria match the profile of the borrower.
+This application automates the loan qualification process by identifying banks whose lending criteria matches the profile of the borrower.
 The output is then saved to a csv file if the file is not empty.

 ---